 # Example configuration.yaml entry discovery:

-The home-assistant server must be on the same network as the devices for uPnP discovery to work.
+Home Assistant must be on the same network as the devices for uPnP discovery to work.

-If running home-assistant in a docker container use switch
+If running Home Assistant in a Docker container use switch

 --net=host to put it on the host’s network.